 e. the appropriate monitoring and management of outsourcing arrangements.

-Firms should assess the potential operational risk arising from potential outsourcing arrangement and take into account their findings and avoid any undue additional operational risks before entering into any commercial outsourcing relationships.
+Firms should assess the potential operational risk arising from potential outsourcing arrangements and take into account their findings and avoid any undue additional operational risks before entering into any commercial outsourcing relationships.

 As part of their risk assessment, firms should include different scenarios of potential risks and assess the potential impact of any failed or inadequate services, including the risks caused by processes, systems, people, and external events.